BarkleyBG/clusteredinterference/README.md

 A version of this manuscript is available [on arXiv at 1711.04834](https://arxiv.org/abs/1711.04834):

 Barkley, B. G., Hudgens, M. G., Clemens, J. D., Ali, M., and Emch, M. E. (2017).
-Causal Inference from Observational Studies with Clustered Interference. *arXiv preprint arXiv:1711.04834*.
+Causal inference from observational studies with clustered interference. *arXiv preprint arXiv:1711.04834*.
 URL <https://arxiv.org/abs/1711.04834>.

 Using the `clusteredinterference` package
 =========================================